CSA T20 Global League Postponed

 Kyle Abbott was one of the more prominent players to sign up for such a deal and that has effectively ended his career in South African colours.

-The overseas players include Chris Gayle, Jason Roy, Lasith Malinga, Brendon McCullum, Kieron Pollard, Kevin Pietersen, Eoin Morgan and Dwayne Bravo.
+Some of the overseas players who include Chris Gayle, Jason Roy, Lasith Malinga, Brendon McCullum, Kieron Pollard, Kevin Pietersen, Eoin Morgan and Dwayne Bravo.

-South African cricketers who have been signed up as marquee players are AB de Villiers, Hashim Amla, Faf du Plessis, JP Duminy, Quinton de Kock, Imran Tahir, Kagiso Rabada and David Miller.
+Marquee South African cricketers who have been signed up by the teams are AB de Villiers, Hashim Amla, Faf du Plessis, JP Duminy, Quinton de Kock, Imran Tahir, Kagiso Rabada and David Miller.

 The Global T20 League Rules & Regulations So Far:

 - Tournament to be played between November 4 & December 16

 - Five International Players in Each Squad (includes Kolpak Players)